railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 partner form.
 The choice of stock location is determined by the configuration of the warehouse, linked to a Shop, which can be defined using :menuselection:`Sales --> Configuration --> Sales --> Shop`.

-Once a shop is define, you will be able to make sale orders using this shop.
-At least, you will have to define one shop in order to be able to make sale orders.
+Once a shop is defined, you will be able to make sales orders from this shop.
+You need at least one shop in order to be able to make sales orders.

 Stock
 -----

-In the product form you can find the Stock by Location action that will give you the stock levels of the various different products in any selected location.
+In the Product form, the ``Stock by Location`` action will give you the stock levels of the various products in any selected location.
 If you have not selected any location, OpenERP calculates stocks for all of the physical locations.
 When you are in the Stock by Location view, click the Print button to print the Location Content or the Location Inventory Overview reports.

 .. note:: Availability of Stock

 	Depending on whether you look at the product from a customer order, or from the menu of a product form, you can get different values for stock availability.
-If you use the product menu, you get the stock in all of the physical stock locations.
+If you use the Product menu, you get the stock in all of the physical stock locations.
 Looking at the product from the order you will only see the report of the warehouse selected in the order.